dmbarbour/glas/docs/GlasApps.md

 ### Staged Applications?
 TBD.

-A runtime can feasibly support 'staged' applications, where the application is based on command-line arguments, environment variables, or other late-bound parameters.
-This conflicts with ahead-of-time compilation, requiring JIT, but it may improve flexibility.
-We could introduce a tag like "staged" for this role, returning another application.
+A runtime can feasibly support 'staged' application models, e.g. where an application is further compiled based on command-line arguments or environment variables.
+This conflicts with ahead-of-time compilation, requiring the runtime include an interpreter or just-in-time compiler.
+The main benefit is flexibility.

 ## Runtime-Provided Effects